Ewael/CTFs/2021/FCSC_2021/Pwn/Blind_Date/README.md

 ![leak](images/leak.png)

 Those are definitly **x86-64** addresses.
 Consequently, because the stack buffer overflow happens after 40 bytes, we can deduce that the buffer is 32 bytes big.
 Indeed we fill the buffer with 32 `A`, then we overwrite `rbp` which is 8 bytes long in **x86-64** and then we can control the execution flow overwriting the `rip` register.
 We can also see that constant `0x4006cc` address at offset 40 which must be the return address in `rip` that we will overwrite.
+The fact that this address is constant also proves the [PIE](https://en.wikipedia.org/wiki/Position-independent_code) protection is not enabled.

+*Note: we do not exactly overwrite `rip`.
+We overwrite the return address which is popped into `rip` at the of the function, but it is easier to just say we overwrite `rip`.*

 Nice, we have the entry point!
 Now what?
 We can control where to go, but the question is: where do we want to go?